 For first time visitors to the equatorial Africa, seasoned birdwatchers and enthusiasts, Uganda provides an incredible birding experience unmatched on the continent for its diverse habitats.

 “In Uganda the East African savannah meets the west African tropical forests.”
-Several of these rich Africa’s biomes in Uganda are internationally recognized and protected as Ramsar sites, Important Bird Areas (IBA’s) for several species identified as regional Endemic, Near-endemic, Restricted range, while some lie within protected national parks and reserves.
+Several of these rich Africa’s biomes in Uganda are internationally recognized and protected as Ramsar sites, Important Bird Areas (IBA’s) hosting regional Endemics, Near-endemics, Restricted range species.

 Most of these habitats lie within protected parks and reserves well serviced with a great road network that get better each year and serviced by a wide chain of accommodation options.
 Within these parks, network of tracks are maintained to allow access to local diverse habitats although 4WD is advised especially during the wet seasons.
 On our Ugandan typical birding trips, priority is given to those accommodations that offer birding opportunities and located as close or within our targeted birding areas.